 Draw up an expense sheet and tabulate how much you spend per month.
 If you have dependents, find out their expenditures as well.

 There are plenty of free apps to keep track of your daily expenses.
 Use them so you know how much you spend at the end of the month.
 Track your billing cycles and set an alert on each bill so you will never miss a payment and get charged on late fees.

 Additionally, if you are keen to find new ways to boost your income, you might want to consider trading.
 In recent years, trading has soared in popularity as a passive way for people to make investments.
-Moreover, with cryptocurrencies also hitting the headlines more than ever before, it might be worth researching whether trading cryptocurrencies like Bitcoin could work for you.
+Moreover, with cryptocurrencies also hitting the headlines more than ever before, it might be worth researching whether you could buy Bitcoin in Singapore with Independent Reserve, or a platform in the country you are, in, and earn a profit from trading it.
 If you are going to invest in cryptocurrencies like Bitcoin then you might want to make use of some of the fantastic trading tools and robots out there such as Bitcoin Trader.
 If you would like to learn more about Bitcoin Trader, you can take a look at this bitcoin trader test (Bitcoin Trader review) on the Kryptoszene website.

 Start budgeting your lifestyle

 Before you land yourself a new job, some adjustments need to be made.
 Investigate on your daily expenses and find out which are the big-ticket items that pop right out to you.
 Are those items essential?
 You can also use SoFi to understand how much interest you will be paying on your credit card each month to help with your budgeting.

 Next, look at replacing some of your daily needs to something affordable.
 Like instead of a Starbucks latte, you can make your own coffee.
 Or cook your own dinner instead of eating out.
 Or watch a movie at home instead of clubbing on Fridays.